LeonardoPeralta/pfwtfp-breaking-down-large-problems-with-subroutines-dry/README.md

 make_pbj_sandwich(demo_loaf, "crunchy monkey brand peanut butter", "Belgian forest-berry", 2)
 ```

-In the code above, 6/7 of the lines are about joining ingredients together and
+In the code above, look at the implementation of `make_pbj_sandwich`.

+In this method, 6/7 of the lines are about joining ingredients together and
 outputting what they were.
 They're all more-or-less identical.
 Let's extract
-that behavior to a subroutine and "DRY" out the code.
+that behavior to a subroutine and "DRY" out `make_pbj_sandwich`.

-Let's update this implementation so that we "join" ingredients in a subroutine.
+In the subroutine, we want to

-We want to `puts` out what we've joined (as we do currently) and return the
+* `puts` what we've joined (as we do currently)
-`String` of `ingredient1 and ingredient2`.
-Try writing it out yourself on a
+* return the `String` of `ingredient1 and ingredient2`

-piece of paper or in a new editor window.
+Try writing it out yourself on a piece of paper or in a new editor window.

 We'll wait :)